Christian Homeschoolers of Marysville Policies

 - Food, drink, and snacks are not allowed in the Sanctuary.

 - Only adults and high school students are to be in the kitchen, except during a cooking class.

 - Cooking class that involve sharp knives and/or require students to use the stove/oven are restricted to students in sixth grade and up.

 - Children must be in a classroom or with a parent at all times (unless going to the restroom or traveling between classes).

 - Children not in class are the responsibility of their parents (or another adult appointed by the parent).

-- Children under 8 years of age are to be accompanied to the restroom from the classroom by an assistant or parent. (top)
+- Children under 8 years of age are to be accompanied to the restroom from the classroom by an assistant or parent, and from class to class by an adult or older sibling. (top)